esoba/esoba.github.io/_posts/2022-02-26-semantics-vs-hallucination-detection.md

 ---
 layout: post
-title: Conversations with ML Professionals
+title: Semantics vs Hallucination Detection
 date: 2024-02-26 17:00:10
-description: How to talk to ML professionals to get real insights
+description: How well do OOB encodings work for Hallucination Detection
-tags: ML Beginner
+tags: NLP GenAI
-categories: non-technical
+categories: advanced
 ---
+**Coming Soon!**
 ## Machine Learning Glossary

 Before diving in, I think it is useful to give some definitions before hand.
 Understanding these definitions, at the very least, will make conversations with ML professionals a lot easier